akdh/entertain-me/README.md

 # Registering a Service

-First you must issue a request to create your new service:
+First you must issue an HTTP request to create your new service:

 ```POST /api/services```